kesselborn/go-getopt/README.md

 -------------

 Ok, let's do this by example.
 Our example binary is a monitoring app that can monitor the health of any binary.
-Calling `monitor --help` would produce the following output:
+Calling `MON_METHOD=heartbeat monitor --help` would produce the following output:

     Usage: monitor -m <method> [-l <logfile>] [--verbose] [-d] <command> [-- <command args>]